-It is possible to go much further in providing for use of the Internet that the publication adopted here.
+It is possible to go much further in providing for use of the InternetInternet that the publication adopted here.
 For example, a state could choose to permit agencies to operate their own websites, and to accept comments on rules on the website.
 They could also provide for maintenance of a database of all comments received that the public could access.
 These provisions are extremely useful, but may be quite expensive.
-The central system adopted here,

-1 means only one Internet website is required.
-In terms of cost benefit, this is an effective method 2 of providing for electronic communication and agency access.
-3 4 Subsection (h) requires the publisher to index the administrative code by subject.
-States 5 can satisfy this requirement by providing an administrative code that is searchable by word on 6 the internet.
-7 8 Subsection (ii) provides for a limited nonsubstantive power to edit agency rules provided 9 that the agency is notified by the rules [publisher] of the changes.
+The central system adopted here, means only one Internet Internet website is required.
+In terms of cost benefit, this is an effective method of providing for electronic communication and agency access.

+Subsection (h) requires the publisher to index the administrative code by subject.
+States can satisfy this requirement by providing an administrative code that is searchable by word on the Internet.

+Subsection (ii) provides for a limited non substantive power to edit agency rules provided that the agency is notified by the rules [publisher] of the changes.
 Subsection (ig) is based on the Maine Administrative Procedure Act, 5 M.R.S.A.
 Section 8056(10).

-10 11 12 Subsections (k) and (l) are drawn from the Washington Administrative Procedure Act.
-13 See WA ST 34.05.260.
-14 15 SECTION 202.
-REQUIRED AGENCY RULEMAKING AND 16 RECORDKEEPING.
-In addition to any other rulemaking requirements imposed by law, each 17 agency shall: 18 (1) adopt as a rule a description of its organization, stating the general course and 19 method of its operations and the methods by whichwhereby the public may obtain information or 20 make submissions or requests; 21 (2) adopt as a rule the nature and requirements of all formal and informal procedures 22 available, including a description of all forms and instructions used by the agency; 23 (3) adopt as a rule a description of the process for application for a license, available 24 benefits, or other matters for which an application is appropriate, unless the process is prescribed 25 by law other than this [act]; 26 (4) issue rules for the conduct of public hearings [if the default procedural rules 27 promulgated under Section 204 do not include provisions for the conduct of public hearings].
-28 (5) file with the publisher in electronic format acceptable to the publisher the agency's 29 {proposed rules}; adopted rules, including rules adopted using the emergency process under 30 Section 309(a) and rules adopted using the expedited process under Section 309(b) emergency rules; direct final rules; notices; and orders issued in contested cases [unless otherwise protected by law] with the [publisher] in electronic format acceptable to the [publisher];
+Subsections (k) and (l) are drawn from the Washington Administrative Procedure Act.

+1 (1) adopt as a rule a description of its organization, stating the general course and 2 method of its operations and the methods by which whereby the public may obtain information or 3 make submissions or requests; 4 (2) adopt as a rule the nature and requirements of all formal and informal procedures

+(2) adopt as a rule the nature and requirements of all formal and informal procedures available, including a description of all forms and instructions used by the agency;

+- (3) adopt as a rule a description of the process for application for a license, available benefits, or other matters for which an application is appropriate, unless the process is prescribed by law other than this [act]; - (4) adoptissue rules for the conduct of public hearings [if the default procedural rules adopted promulgated under Section 204 do not include provisions for the conduct of public hearings];- - (5) file- with the [publisher] in an electronic format acceptable to the [publisher] the agency's {proposed rules}; adopted rules, including rules adopted using the emergency process under Section 309(a) and rules adopted using the direct final process under Section

+309(b)emergency rules; direct final rules; guidance documents; notices; declaratory orders; and orders issued in contested cases [unless otherwise protected by law] with the [publisher] in electronic format acceptable to the [publisher]; [and] - 18 (6) maintain [custody of] the agency's current rulemaking docket required by Section

-(6) [maintain a separate, official, current, and dated index and compilation of all rules adopted under [Article] 3, make the index and compilation available at agency offices for public inspection and copying [and online onvia the [publisher]'s Internet website], update the index and compilation at least every [30] days], and file the index and the compilation and all changes to both with the [publisher];] and
+19 302(b) [;] - [(76) maintain a separate, official, current, and dated index and compilation of all rules adopted under [Article] 3, make the index and compilation available at agency offices for public inspection and copying [and online onvia the [publisher]'s Internet Internet website], update the index and compilation at least every [30] days], and file the index and the compilation and all